alevy/simple.cx/pages/tutorial.md

 ### Installing _Simple_

 Open up a terminal.
 Commands prefaced with a dollar sign ($) should be run in terminal.
-Use cabal to instal _Simple_:
+Use cabal to install _Simple_:

 ```bash
 $ cabal install simple